-- An official copy of the high school transcript (transcripts are deemed official only when sent directly to the Admissions Office from the high school); - An official copy of SAT, ACT, or TOEFL (test results should be submitted directly to Worcester State from the testing agency); - · A completed Worcester State application form; - Payment of an application fee: \$40 for all applicants.
+- an official copy of the high school transcript including first-quarter grades (Transcripts are deemed official only when sent directly to the Admissions Office from the high school.) - an official copy of SAT, ACT, or TOEFL (Test results should be submitted directly to Worcester State from the testing agency.) - · a completed Worcester State application form - payment of an application fee: \$40 for all applicants.